ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-kube-aws.md

 This is the first article of the Kubernetes series.
 In this article, we are going to deploy a Kubernetes cluster on AWS and test some features - mostly the ones about cloud provider.
 The goal is not to deploy a cluster manually but to show a deployment method on a cloud provider we are using @Osones : Amazon Web Services

-# CoreOS : distribution of choice for Kubernetes
+## CoreOS Linux

 Kubernetes is an Open Source project launched in 2014 by Google.
 It became popular very quickly.
-This COE (*Container Orchestration Engine) can manage the life cycle of cloud native / micro services applications ([12 factor](http://12factor.net/) with containers.
+This COE (Container Orchestration Engine) can manage the life cycle of cloud native / micro services applications ([12 factor](http://12factor.net/) with containers.
 Kuberntes allows for clustering, automated deployment, horizontal scalability, with opened APIs.
 Configuration can be written in JSON or YAML.

 Other COE exist out there, such as Apache Mesos or Docker Swarm.